hlxwell/k8s-beginner-demo/README.md

 # Readme
 The purpose of this project is for demonstrate the basic features of kubernetes.

-# Schedule for the tutorial
+# Agenda for the Tutorial
-- Diagram 1
+- Diagram 1min
-- Docker 10
+- Docker 10min
-- Pod 10
+- Pod 10min
-- Deployment & Demo (10)
+- Deployment & Demo 10min
     - update
     - rollback
     - resilience
     - scale
-- Service (5)
+- Service 5min
     - load balance
     - Selector
 - Ingress 5min